Guidelines for Field Supervisors

 - What attributes of performance still need improvement?

-- What specific suggestions, if any, would you offer the student for maintaining or improving his or her performance and achievement in the future?
+- What specific suggestions, if any, would you offer the student for maintaining or improving their performance and achievement in the future?

 Personal and professional development

-- How well has the intern succeeded in meeting any deadlines associated with his or her work?
+- How well has the intern succeeded in meeting any deadlines associated with their work?

-- Have the intern’s general demeanor and attire been appropriate for a person in his or her position?
+- Have the intern’s general demeanor and attire been appropriate for a person in their position?
 If not, what changes would you suggest?

 - How well has the intern worked with others?

-- Based on your observations of the intern’s performance to date, how would you describe his or her potential for success in a career in the field in which the internship has been conducted or a related field?
+- Based on your observations of the intern’s performance to date, how would you describe their potential for success in a career in the field in which the internship has been conducted or a related field?